-i.
-If the concern is raised via a third party, the Headteacher will collect evidence where necessary by speaking:
+- i.
+If the concern is raised via a third party, the Principal will collect evidence where necessary by speaking: - a.

-- a.
 Directly to the person who raised the concern, unless it has been raised anonymously. - b.
 To the individual involved and any witnesses. - ii.
-The Headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct.
-They will seek advice from the Trust and/or the Area School's Officer.
-The Headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL/DDSL.
+The Principal will use the information collected to categorise the type of behaviour and determine any further action, in line with the College's staff code of conduct.
+The Principal will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL/DDSL. - iii.
+All reports will be handled in a responsive, sensitive and proportionate way.
+Unprofessional behaviour will be addressed, and the staff member supported to correct it, at an early stage.
+This creates and embeds a culture of openness, trust and transparency in which our values and expected behaviour are constantly lived, monitored and reinforced by all staff, while minimising the risk of abuse.